 My summer was off to a very poor start this year, with some emergency repairs in my apartment which left us for almost a month living in a decor Robin Williams would call “the refugee motif”.
 So you can imagine with what anticipation I ran out to the train station once a week, for the trip from home to the Arts Camp in Crown Heights Brooklyn, run by Naomi Levin, her lovely sisters and several other lovely counselors.
 The only thing that topped my excitement at the idea of seeing the children was their own at seeing me.
 I happily throw myself back almost half a century on camp days.
 Instead of making me feel ancient, it gives me youth and energy.
 The kids just know how much I love them!

 I have had some very young assistants over the years.
 Just take a look at little Estee Blum, Rabbi Yonah and Keren Blum’s daughter at Chabad Columbia: She prepped my cooking demos with me all of last summer, she cooks, she blogs, even reviews restaurant dinners.
-Darling child, so proud of her!
+Darling child, and real food lover, so proud of her!

 Stepping on a stool to reach a piece of my chocolate cake her mom tried with no luck to keep away from her.

 My book publicist Stuart Shnee’s wonderful daughter, evidently helping her dad with his good work!